‘I felt like I was free’: Quad-Cities travel taking off

 When the pandemic began, most travel by Quad-Cities engineering firm IMEG ground to a halt.

-But for a company that makes acquisitions of smaller engineering firms across the U.S., Molly Foley, the company’s chief marketing officer, said face-to-face meetings were often essential to site evaluations, construction monitoring, and building connections.
+But for a company that makes acquisitions of smaller engineering firms across the U.S., Molly Foley, the company’s chief marketing officer, said face-to-face meetings were often essential for site evaluations, construction monitoring and building connections.

 “What we're finding is through the virtual work, people found that ‘OK we can have efficient virtual meetings,’ so we’re continuing, more of those virtual collaborations.
 However, we also are firm believers that there's nothing like true in-person, face-to-face collaboration.”

-Foley said in the future, they’ll take each meeting on a case-by-case basis, and she said she’s not quite sure what the future of business travel will look like.
+Foley said in the future they’d take each meeting on a case-by-case basis, and she said she’s not quite sure what the future of business travel will look like.

-Leisure travel, on the other hand, has rebounded like a slingshot, said Teresa Gonzalez, owner of Gulliver’s Travel agency.
+Leisure travel, on the other hand, has rebounded like a the sling of a slingshot, said Teresa Gonzalez, owner of Gulliver’s Travel agency.

 “It has been busier and busier and busier,” Gonzalez said.